wasp-os/wasp-os/docs/appguide.rst

-When an application is registered it does not start automatically but it will have been added to the launcher and you will be able to select in the simulator by using the Arrow keys to bring up the launcher and then clicking on your application.
+When an application is registered it does not start automatically but it will have been added to the launcher and you will be able to select in the simulator by swiping or using the Arrow keys to bring up the launcher and then clicking on your application.

 The application can also be registered automatically when you load the simulator if you add it to ``wasp/main.py``.
 Try adding lines 5 and 6 from the above example into this file (between ``import wasp`` and ``wasp.system.run()``).

+The simulator accepts gestures such as up/down and left/right swipes but the simulator also accepts keystrokes for convenience.
+The arrow keys simulate swipes and the Tab key simulates the physical button, whilst the 's' key can be used to capture screen shots to add to the documentation for your application.

 Testing on the device
 ~~~~~~~~~~~~~~~~~~~~~

-If we have an application under development when we can launch a quick test
+When an application is under development it is best to temporarily load
-that does not result in the application being permanently stored on the device.
+your application without permanently stored on the device.
 Providing there is enough available RAM then this can lead to a very quick
 edit-test cycles.